ShuheZhang-MUMC/elfpie_algorithm/usaf_demo/raw_image20180708/raw_data/ReadMe.md

 ## This Folder contains raw image data for FPM experiment.

-A total of 64 images was collected. <br>
+A total of 64 images (Squared LEDs array, 8 by 8 LEDs) was collected. <br>
 System parameters:

 LED height: 180 mm <br>